GibsonRuitiari/DirectoryTreeGenerator/README.md

 This is a kotlin script that generates the directory tree of a given path showcasing the directory structure; similar to window's Tree command.

 ## Purpose
-This is my attempt at kotlin-scripting, and so far so good.
+This is my attempt to show how to harness the power of kotlin-scripting, regardless of the operating system in use.
-The scripts are meant to be minimmal hence tests are not included

 ## Usage
 Download/Clone the project on your machine, in your terminal (Powershell/CMD) navigate to the diretory containing the scripts.